 Notch Hostel owner Serena Ryan co-founded the hostel in 2015 with Justin Walsh and is now the sole owner.
 She loves hiking, cooking, and working in the Notch’s prolific vegetable and flower gardens.
-Serena’s inspiration to start the hostel came from reading the book “AWOL on the Appalachian Trail,” and learning about all the hostels “AWOL” stayed in along his thru-hike.
-She and Justin realized that the Lincoln/North Woodstock area, which mostly catered to skiers and resorts, could use an affordable lodging option for hikers and other travelers looking for memorable experiences on a budget.
+Serena’s inspiration to start the hostel came to her while on a trip to Washington State, where she climbed Mount Rainier.
+She was reading the book “AWOL on the Appalachian Trail” while on the trip, and learned about the hostels “AWOL” stayed in along his thru-hike.
+She and Justin realized that the Lincoln/North Woodstock area, which mostly catered to skiers and resort-goers, could use an affordable lodging option for hikers and other travelers looking for memorable experiences on a budget.
 324 Lost River Road was the first and only property Justin and Serena viewed; the minute they pulled into the driveway for the home inspection, they knew they had found the perfect location for the Notch Hostel.

-Serena is also founder of Summits in Solidarity, a hiking initiative for racial justice.
-She is founder of the North Country Social Justice Collective, as well as an active member of the New Hampshire Hostel Network.
+Serena is also the founder of Summits in Solidarity—a hiking initiative for racial justice—as well as an active member of the New Hampshire Hostel Network.

 Justin Walsh, Notch Hostel co-founder, is a climber, mountaineer and entrepreneur who has extensive ties to the White Mountains community and who has successfully summited some of the world’s most iconic peaks, including Mt.
 Rainier, Matterhorn in Switzerland (14,692 feet), Pico de Orizaba in Mexico (18,491 feet), Chimborazo (20,549 feet) and Cotopaxi (19,347 feet) in Ecuador, and Denali in Alaska (20,310 feet).
 Originally from the small central Massachusetts town of Harvard, Walsh caught the outdoor bug in his early 20s.
 As his passion for the outdoors developed, Walsh decided to move from the city to the White Mountains, settling down in North Woodstock in 2015.
 Since then he has become thoroughly engaged in the community, helping found local businesses including The Notch Hostel and Notch Properties, where he invests in residential and commercial real estate.
 Walsh began working as Rudy Glocker’s real estate agent to help find Burgeon Outdoor a home in Lincoln.
-Walsh continued to get more involved from there, and now he serves as both the firm’s operations manager as well as one of its main brand ambassadors.
+He now co-owns and operates a custom stonework company in Plymouth, NH, called Friction & Gravity.